All Episodes

 We'll come back.

-We got all this stuff to do.
+We've got all the stuff to do.

 We got the president.